Simple Apple Sink or Float Experiment (Free Printable)

 7. Place the apple boats into the water and see if they will float!

 The apple boat activity turned out to be super fun for the kids.
 They loved creating their own apple boats.
-We tried apple pieces of different sizes and shapes.
+We tried pieces of apples of different sizes and shapes.
 We used different colored papers for the sails.
 The kids thought it was hilarious whenever an apple boat capsized in the water.

 We noticed that if you include the apple core as part of the boat, then the core part tends to flip downward into the water.
 Does that mean the apple core by itself would sink in water?
 More experiment is necessary to find out!